shukriadams/http-shell/README.md

-Execute shell commands on remote systems using HTTP.
-Several workers can be tied to together by a central coordinator that can seamlessly  direct commands to an available worker.
+Execute shell commands asynchronously on a remote system using HTTP.

+- All stdout and stderr piped back as http responses.
+- Command stay alive if you disconnect.
+You can can reconnect periodically to get latest console output and job status
+- Chain several hosts together with one acting as coordinator, the coordinator  can direct commands to hosts that are available to work.

 ## Download